Flattr

-Flattr is a Swedish-based microdonation subscription service, where subscribers opt-in to pay a monthly patronage to help fund their favourite websites and creators.
+Flattr was a Swedish-based microdonation subscription service, where subscribers opted in to pay a monthly patronage to help fund their favourite websites and creators.
+It shut down in November 2023.

-Flattr subscribers install an open-source browser extension that records which websites they frequent and shares this data with Flattr.
+Flattr subscribers installed an open-source browser extension that records which websites they frequent and shares this data with Flattr.
 Flattr processes this user data and pays out shares of the user's subscription to each registered Flattr creator based on which websites the user consumed.
-Flattr filters websites by domains with a default whitelist of participating domains, but individual users can override and contribute to any website they want or withhold contributions from any website.
+Flattr filtered websites by domains with a default allowlist of participating domains, but individual users could override and contribute to any website they want or withhold contributions from any website.

 History

 In March 2010, Flattr launched on an invitation-only basis and then opened to the public on 12 August of the same year.